 - Component 3 (30%): Applied Fieldwork Enquiry which is a 1 hour 30 minute written examination assessing specific methods and concepts used in Geographical enquiry.

 Geography is a linear subject with the examinations at the end of the second year.
 It consists of both Physical and Human Geography elements with a Geographical Investigation taking place in the second year.

-Students will study Water and Carbon Cycles, Coastal Systems and Landscapes, Hazards, Global Systems and Global Governance, Changing Places and Resource Security.
+Students will study Water and Carbon Cycles, Coastal Systems and Landscapes, Hazards, Global Systems and Global Governance, Changing Places and Contemporary Urban Environments.

 The Geographical Investigation will be based on fieldwork on the Isle of Wight.
 This four day residential course will allow students to investigate a hypothesis of their choice from either a human or physical geography element.
 It will culminate in a 3000 word report.